Georgedev2/react-shopping-cart/README.md

 # react-shopping-cart

-This project (portfolio site) was bootstrapped with create-react-app.
+This project (react-shopping-cart) was bootstrapped with create-react-app.

 ## To Run the app locally